 With these details settled, a completely open space was left, something Lawrence and Emerson wanted to maintain as much as possible while satisfying the clients’ wish list.
 Instead of partitions to delineate different functions and activity areas, a box-like structure—likened to a Swiss army knife because it can be opened and closed and has multiple functions—was constructed in the center of the space, and custom built-in cabinetry houses and defines special areas within it.

-Lighting is a key to the success of the space, gaining the appearance of height.
+Lighting is key to the success of the space, gaining the appearance of height.
 The joist pockets were painted white and uplit.
-Uplights are positioned on the cove on the top of the “box” and on the perimeter of the basement; spotlights throw light into the pockets.
+Uplights are positioned on the cove on the top of the “box.”
+On the perimeter of the basement, spotlights throw light into the pockets.

 Natural and sustainable materials that also fit stylistically with the period of the house were chosen.
 A floating cork floor was installed, and copper penny tiles were used around the fireplace to add warmth and texture.
 Combined with exposed portions of the rubble-stone foundation and the bead-board paneling, these textures contrast with the crisp, clean lines of the box.